Oh happy third day of Spring. Well, it’s more like summer here (84F), but I am not going to complain. At least not until we hit the 100’s. haha!

 - dash of salt

-- 1 tbsp NUTTZO or other nut butter (optional)
+- 1 tablespoon NUTTZO or other nut butter (optional)

-- If you want it sweeter, add in 1 tsp sweetener of choice. (optional)
+- If you want it sweeter, add in 1 teaspoon sweetener of choice. (optional)

 Blend tempeh and figs together.
 Place in mixing bowl.
 Stir in remaining ingredients and spices.
 Pour batter into mini loaf tin or muffin tins and bake at 350F for about 25-30 minutes.
 Maybe be longer due to oven type.
 Makes for one mini cake or 3 large brownies.
 Just double the batter if you want more.